Docs

 });

 What both of these solutions have in common: They hide a potential bug.
-If your skip logic becomes more complex in the future, you might accidentally introduce a bug that causes your not to be skipped, even though id is still undefined - and TypeScript won't be able to warn you about it.
+If your skip logic becomes more complex in the future, you might accidentally introduce a bug that causes your query not to be skipped, even though id is still undefined - and TypeScript won't be able to warn you about it.

 So instead, we recommend using skipToken, as that will work without a lie to the compiler or an obscure default value: